Moving a Peloton Bike

 Getting to your destination

-If you’ve made it this far, and your Peloton is in one piece, congratulations!
+If you’ve made it this far and your Peloton is in one piece, congratulations!
 Now just make sure you give the same amount of care and attention to unloading your bike.

-You can just as easily break something getting the bike out of your car and into its new home!
+You can just as easily break something while getting the bike out of your car and into its new home!

 If you get your Peloton reassembled and all set up but it won’t turn on, do not panic.
-This is really common, it’s very likely that a connection came loose and just needs to be reconnected.
+This is really common.
+It’s very likely that a connection came loose and just needs to be reconnected.

-Does moving a peloton void warranty?
+Does moving a peloton void the warranty?

 If you decide to move your Peloton by yourself, any damage or equipment failure that results will NOT be covered by Peloton’s warranties.